saifalfalah/react-handbook/content/react-installation/index.md

 Check out this simple Glitch example: <https://glitch.com/edit/#!/react-example-inline-jsx?path=script.js>

-Starting in this way with script tags is good for building prototypes and have a quick start without having to set up a complex workflow.
+Starting in this way with script tags is good for building prototypes and enables a quick start without having to set up a complex workflow.

 ## Use create-react-app

-`create-react-app` is a project aimed at getting you up to speed with React in no time, and any React app that is going to outgrow a single page is going to be use it.
+`create-react-app` is a project aimed at getting you up to speed with React in no time, and any React app that needs to outgrow a single page will find that `create-react-app` meets that need.

 You start by using [`npx`](https://flaviocopes.com/npx/), which is an easy way to download and execute Node.js commands without installing them. `npx` comes with `npm` (since version 5.2) and if you don't have npm installed already, do it now from <https://nodejs.org> (npm is installed with Node).